randallcampher/ETL-Automated-SQL/README.md

 ## 👤 About the Consultant

-I’m a freelance **Data Analyst and BI Consultant** specializing in SQL-based analytics, data modeling, and reporting automation.
-I help organizations modernize their data ecosystems and unlock actionable business insights through tailored data solutions.
+I’m a freelance **Data Analyst and BI Consultant** specialising in analytics, data modeling and reporting automation.
+I help clients modernise their data ecosystems and unlock actionable business insights through tailored data solutions and/or data analytics and visualisation.

 📧 Email: [randallcampher@gmail.com]
 🔗 LinkedIn: [https://www.linkedin.com/in/randall-campher/]